Managing absence from work due to ill-health

 If medical opinion suggests that there is a good prospect of recovery within a period of up to 12 months then the employee should be supported in that recovery and in a return to work.
 The options available should be discussed with the employee regularly and may include:

-Human Resources provide periodical statistical information to the Faculty /Directorate Management Team.
+The People Directorate Operations team provide periodical statistical information to the Faculty /Directorate Management Team.
 The information includes all employees who have been absent due to sickness in the previous 12 months.
 The Faculty/Directorate management team will review this information and decide what action, if any, is required.

 Staff who have booked annual leave but are unable to take it because they are sick may reclaim it if they provide a doctor’s certificate.
 This should cover the time they would have been on annual leave.
 If staff are on holiday in a foreign country when they fall ill and wish to claim back the annual leave they must provide a doctor’s certificate or a receipt for medical attention sought in the foreign country.